day8/re-frame/docs/NewREADME.md

 ### Then what happens?

-So, that 3rd domino just changed the world and, very often, that involves one particular part of the world, namely the **app's state**.
+So, that 3rd domino just changed the world and, very often, one particular part of the world, namely the **app's state**.

-re-frame `app state` is held in one place - think of it like you would an in-memory, central database for the app.
+re-frame's `app state` is held in one place - think of it like you would an in-memory, central database for the app.

-When domino 3 changes `app state`, it triggers the next part of the cascade involving dominoes 4-5-6.
+When domino 3 changes this `app state`, it triggers the next part of the cascade involving dominoes 4-5-6.

 ### The view formula

 The 4-5-6 domino cascade implements the formula made famous by Facebook's ground-breaking React library:
   `v = f(s)`

 A view `v` is a function `f` of the app state `s`.

 Or, said another way, there are functions `f` which compute what DOM nodes, `v`, should be displayed to the user when the application is in a given app state, `s`.

-Or, another way: **over time**, as `s` changes, `f` will be called each time to compute new `v`, forever keeping `v` up to date with the current `s`.
+Or, another way: **over time**, as `s` changes, `f` will be re-run each time to compute new `v`, forever keeping `v` up to date with the current `s`.

 Now, in our case, it is domino 3 which changes `s`, the application state, and, in response, dominoes 4-5-6 are about re-running `f` to compute the new `v`